 Pain or numbness that is worse at night, interrupting sleep

 The symptoms of carpal tunnel syndrome may be similar to other medical conditions or problems.
 Always see your health care provider for a diagnosis.

 Your provider will check your medical history and give you a physical exam.
 He or she may recommend that you have electrodiagnostic tests on your nerves.
-These examinations and tests are the best way to diagnose carpal tunnel syndrome.
+These tests are the best way to diagnose carpal tunnel syndrome.
 Electrodiagnostic tests stimulate the muscles and nerves in your hand to see how well they work.